 Be informed about the candidates and their positions.

 To know the candidates and their positions, take full advantage of Catholic voter guides, an essential tool for casting informed votes that advocate for moral and ethical candidates or legislation.
 I highly recommend purchasing and sharing the Voter’s Guide for Serious Catholics, published by our friends at Catholic Answers.
-Here is an online version which should be read and shared with as many voters as possible before election day.

 Vote with a well-formed conscience that is unconditionally pro-life.